paldhous/refine-geocoder/README.md

 # refine-geocoder

-`refine_geocoder.json` will geocode a simple list of addresses from [Open Refine](http://openrefine.org/) using the [Bing](http://msdn.microsoft.com/en-us/library/ff701715.aspx) and [MapQuest Open Nominatim](http://open.mapquestapi.com/nominatim/) APIs.
+`refine_geocoder.json` will geocode a simple list of addresses from [Open Refine](https://openrefine.org/) using the [Bing](https://learn.microsoft.com/en-us/bingmaps/rest-services/locations/) and [OpenStreetMap Nominatim](https://nominatim.org/release-docs/latest/api/Search/) APIs.

-It fetches JSON, which is parsed using [GREL](https://github.com/OpenRefine/OpenRefine/wiki/Google-refine-expression-language), Refine's expression language, to give columns for latitude and longitude from each service, plus the following:
+It fetches JSON, which is parsed using [GREL](https://openrefine.org/docs/manual/grel), Refine's expression language, to give columns for latitude and longitude from each service, plus the following:

-- `bing_type` "Address" indicates geocoding to an exact address, see [here](http://msdn.microsoft.com/en-us/library/ff728811.aspx) for other possibilities.
+- `bing_type` "Address" indicates geocoding to an exact address.
 - `bing_confidence` "High," "Medium," or "Low."
-Explanation [here](http://msdn.microsoft.com/en-us/library/ff701725.aspx).
-- `mapquest_type` "Place," "amenity," "shop" etc indicate geocoding to an exact address; "highway" indicates geocoding to street only.
+- `osm_category` "Place," "amenity," "office" etc indicate geocoding to an exact address; "highway" indicates geocoding to street only.
-- `mapquest_class` Further detail on the entity geocoded.
+- `osm_type` Further detail on the entity geocoded.

 ### How to use

-Open `refine_geocoder.json` in a text editor and replace `BingMapsKey` with your own Bing API key, and `MapQuestKey` with your MapQuest API key.
-Obtain your MapQuest Key [here](https://developer.mapquest.com/).
+Open `refine_geocoder.json` in a text editor and replace `BingMapsKey` with your own Bing API key.
 If you don't already have a Microsoft Account, you will first need to [create one](https://signup.live.com/signup.aspx?sf=1&id=38936&ru=https://account.live.com/%3fwa%3dwsignin1.0&tw=0&fs=0&kv=0&cb=&cbcxt=&wp=SAPI&wa=wsignin1.0&wreply=https://account.live.com/%3fwa%3dwsignin1.0&bk=1413566923&uiflavor=web&uaid=3affa9094c4e4ca5aa721863467ee2f0&mkt=EN-US&lc=1033&lic=1) before requesting a Bing Maps Key.
-Then `Sign In` at the [Bing Maps Portal](https://www.bingmapsportal.com/) and select `My account>My keys` from the top menu.
+Then `Sign In` at the [Bing Maps Portal](https://www.bingmapsportal.com/) and select `My account` from the top menu.

 Create a new Open Refine project from a text file containing a simple list of addresses/locations, with the extension `.tsv` and the header row `address`.
 See `sf_test_addresses.tsv` for an example.